NachtRaveVL/virtmem-continued/doc/manual.md

 ms->x = 5;
 ms->y = 15;
 ~~~
-Note that there are a few imitations when using structs (or classes) with `virtmem`.
+Note that there are a few imitations when using structs (or classes) with `virtmem-continued`.
 For details: see virtmem::VPtr.

 Finally, to free memory the [free()](@ref virtmem::VAlloc::free) function can be used: